Oil spill in rural Kansas creek shuts down Keystone pipeline - Local News 8

 Associated Press

 TOPEKA, Kan.
 (AP) — An oil spill in a creek in northeastern Kansas has shut down a major pipeline from Canada through the Plains and to the Texas Gulf Coast.
 The spill briefly caused oil prices to rise Thursday.
 Canadian-based TC Energy said it shut down its Keystone system Wednesday night following a drop in pipeline pressure.
 It said oil spilled into a creek in Washington County, Kansas, about 150 miles (241 kilometers) northwest of Kansas City.
 The company did not say in a statemednt how much oil was released into the creek or what caused the spill.
-The county’s emergency management director said there were no evacuations.
+The U.S. Environmental Protection Agency said no wells providing drinking water were affected.